 Hair & Scalp Analysis

-Hair loss in men is not unusual and has long been considered a normal part of the male aging process.
-Though it only affects those genetically predisposed, at least half of all men will experience some type of hair loss by age 50 and a quarter of men will lose some hair by the age of 25.
-Hair loss in men can be caused many factors but the number one reason men lose their hair is due to a hereditary condition called Male Pattern Baldness or Androgenic Alopecia.
-This type of hair loss is responsible for about 90% of all hair loss for men.
+Hair loss in men is not unusual.
+At least half of all men will experience some type of hair loss by age 50 and a quarter of men will lose some hair by the age of 25.
+Hair loss in men can be caused by many factors, but the number one reason men lose their hair is due to a hereditary condition called Male Pattern Baldness or Androgenic Alopecia.
+This type of hair loss is responsible for about 90% of all hair loss in men.
 The result is ordinarily a receding hairline or thinning hair at the top of the crown of the head.
 Though most men fail to recognize the issue until 50% of their hair has already been lost.

 Many men choose to accept the first noticeable sign of hair loss like a receding hairline, thinning hair or bald spots.
 Hair Club has developed a range of time-tested ways to beat baldness in response to the global demand from hundreds of thousands of men who would rather not accept hair loss as fact of life.